Projects in MENA

 Outcome: Participants learned about the Dialogic Change Model, the relevant collaboration ecosystems were analysed, process steps were developed to launch engagement and deepen structured conversations with stakeholders both nationally and regionally, action plans for different working groups on topics such as as e-payments, e-municipalities, and e-participation were co-developed.

-CLI Project Managers: Elisabeth Kuehn, Mai ElAshmawy
+CLI Project Managers: Elisabeth Kuehn, Mai ElAshmawy, Miral Omran

 Tunisia - Feminist Leaders Project